5eunji/Final-project-G3/README.md

 📱 Activity:

-Play a TTS-generated narration of the story using pyttsx3 or an external TTS library.
+Play a TTS-generated narration of the story using TTS.

 Provide a handout with comprehension questions for students to answer as they listen.